10 Weeks Pregnant: Keep Your Immunity Up!

 Get greener: Sure, your uterus is growing, but did you know that your largest organ is actually…your skin?
 And, the skin literally absorbs the chemicals you butter it up with.
 According to the Environmental Working Group, the average woman applies 168 chemicals to her face and body every day!

 As crazy as it sounds, cosmetic companies don’t need to prove safety before being sold!!
 What can you do?
 Read the labels…in general, the more ingredients, the worse the product is for you and your baby.
 And, get EWG’s brilliant Skin Deep app!
 With one click you’ll see which care products are green, and which are, errr...black.
+(Learn about Earth-friendly baby registry must-haves.)

 Know when to call your OB or midwife: From here on out, every week will probably bring new symptoms.
-Do you know the difference between OK, weird, and seriously wrong?
+Do you know the difference between okay, weird, and seriously wrong?
 Reach out immediately if you experience any of the following: vaginal bleeding, dripping and/or spotting, vomiting (more than 1-2 times, or any that is green), contractions or abdominal pain, vision changes (dim, blurry or spots), persistent or severe headache, flu symptoms, fever over 100 degrees, sudden swelling, difficulty breathing, coughing up blood, dizziness and fainting, or if you fall and hurt your stomach.

 If you need to think about calling…you should!
 Never hesitate to reach out for help and advice!